 There are locally-run standouts too.
 For example, every Wednesday and Saturday night around 8 pm a red light bulb appears in the darkness down Leon street a short walk out of central San Cristóbal.
 This is the signal that some of the tastiest tamales in Mexico are ready.
 Filled with a mind-boggling variety of meats, chilies, cheeses and vegetables each variety is shaped and tied differently so the cook can tell them apart as she fills your order from a huge steaming pot under a tarp for 3 pesos (about US$0.25) each.

 Karen’s favorite local haunt was La Viña de Bacco a true wine and tapas bar.
 Order up an 18 peso (US$1.50) glass of wine and a small snack (cheese, cold cuts, bean spread, olives, etc.) comes with it.
 Enjoy.
 Repeat.
-The place even delivered good music including Ben Harper on the sound system and local busking bands like Sin Fin, a funky guitar and trumpet duo from Colorado who were playing and busking their way through Latin America.
+The place even delivered good music including Ben Harper on the sound system and local busking bands like Sin Fin, a funky guitar and trumpet duo from Colorado that was playing and busking through Latin America.

-Adding to our sense of contentment was the fact that when we arrived in San Cristóbal we checked into the Parador San Juan de Dios where fascinating owner and renowned antiques and art dealer Mario Uvence had generously agreed to host us for a few nights so we could check out his 15 room hotel in a 16th century farm house which he’s lovingly resorted and filled with museum-quality art and antiques.
+Adding to our sense of contentment was the fact that when we arrived in San Cristóbal we checked into the Parador San Juan de Dios where the fascinating owner and renowned antiques and art dealer Mario Uvence had generously agreed to host us for a few nights so we could check out his 15 room hotel in a 16th-century farmhouse which he’s lovingly resorted and filled with museum-quality art and antiques.
 Not to mention fluffy down comforters and working fireplaces.

 After about 48 hours we had to admit that we needed much more time in San Cristóbal so we did the only sensible thing: we rented a room in an apartment at a rate that was even cheaper than the hostels in town.